A Magical Trip to Japan & Vietnam

 I felt like Vietnam is at a crossroad.
 There is evidence of lots of development and the presence of more cars means wealth is being built (at least for some).
 But there is still a lot of poverty and the need for infrastructure.
 I do hope that Vietnam moving into modern times will not ruin the beauty of the country.

+Fun fact: Tokyo, Japan, is one of the best places to celebrate Oktoberfest outside of Germany!
 Taking a trip to Japan and Vietnam is an amazing experience – don’t miss it!

 HR Manager by day and an active, curious traveler all the time!
 Also serial volunteer involved in helping women make long lasting changes in their own lives through skill development, mentoring and training.